 scope of this course.
-However, three common factors to consider are:
+However, three common factors to consider are: - Compensating for different levels of risks between projects.

 - Recognizing risks that are specific to foreign projects.